World Council currently facilitates 20 international credit union partnerships.

 World Council's International Partnerships Program unites credit union movements from around the world to exchange ideas, best practices and technical expertise.
 The International Partnerships Program builds stronger institutional capacity that ultimately benefits credit union members while demonstrating the cooperative ideals that characterize credit unions and distinguish them as financial institutions.

-- Texas Credit Union League and SICREDI — Single brand approach, young managers training
+- Cornerstone Credit Union League and SICREDI — Single brand approach, young managers training

 - Ohio and Romania — New partnership in 2011, focus on industry awareness and modern marketing techniques for credit unions